abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![An operation for combining balls](../03_monoid/balls_operation.svg)

-You can probably think of other ways to define such an operation.
+You can probably think of other ways to define a similar operation.
 This will help you realize that there can be many ways to create a monoid from a given set of set elements i.e. the monoid is not the set itself, it is the set *together with the operation*.

 Associativity
 ---